Proposed Sacred Hill?

 Howden Hill viewed from the southeast.

 From this southeastern direction Howden appears conical and is reminiscent of Glastonbury Tor, but as you move round to the east the trailing spine of the hill becomes visible where a path leads up to a depression on the summit.
 The author Julian Cope believes that a raised area in Langdale End now occupied by a church could originally have been the site of a stone circle and points out the similar arrangement at Blakey Topping which still has four standing stones at the bottom of its slopes.
-It is interesting that this hill can be seen on the horizon from the top of Howden and also from the road that leads up to the village of Broxa where both hills can be seen together.
+It is interesting that Blakey Topping can be seen on the horizon from the top of Howden and also from the road that leads up to the village of Broxa where both hills can be seen together.

 Howden Hill seen from the south